Meza1923/Monitoring-WorkShop/myapp/README.md

 1. Our examaple python code is in metrics_exporter.py

-Components:

-metrics_exporter.py - contain the code of our example application requirements.txt    - contain list of our python moudls Containerfile       - our instructions file for the image
+Application Components
+Our example Python code is in metrics_exporter.py.
+The relevant files are:

+metrics_exporter.py: Contains the code for our example application. requirements.txt: Lists the required Python modules/dependencies.
+Containerfile: The instructions file used to build the container image.

-1. Build the image and push it to the registry
+1. Build the image and push it to the registry.
+(Make sure to replace the registry URL and <username> placeholder)

 ```
 cd image/